 Monthly consumer price inflation (inflation)

-Consumer price inflation was running at a 2% annual rate a year ago, compared with 2.7% for core inflation.
-They averaged 2.4% y/y for CPI and 2.5% y/y for core inflation in 2024, compared to the CNB's inflation target of 2%.
+Consumer price inflation was running at a 2.6% annual rate a year ago, compared with 2.5% for core inflation.
+Their average growth in 2024 was 2.4% y/y for CPI and 2.5% y/y for core inflation, compared to the CNB's inflation target of 2%.

 Source of primary data